-d) Curriculum/Activity Fee - This fee pays for items such as the Annual Yearbook, Student Agenda, Postage, Communication, 100 pages of B&W printing, some ICT Network expenses, 1 student lock, elective lab fees, HACE program fees, specialized programs (except for PE 11/12), transportation for some curricular school fieldtrips, some performances (in school and outside), 1 bible, retreat fees and course workbooks.
-This fee is standardized for each grade level.

-e) Graduation Fee - The Graduation fee applies to all students registered in Grade 12 and is used to pay for gown rental, cap and tassel, diploma, diploma cover, invitations, flowers, etc.
+- d) Curriculum/Activity Fee This fee pays for items such as the Annual Yearbook, Student Agenda, Postage, Communication, 100 pages of B&W printing, Some ICT Network expenses, 1 student lock, elective lab fees, HACE program fees, specialized programs (except for PE 11/12), transportation for some curricular school fieldtrips, some performances (in school and outside), 1 bible, retreat fees and course workbooks.
+This fee is standardized for each grade level. - e) Graduation Fee The Graduation fee applies to all students registered in Grade 12 and is used to pay for gown rental, cap and tassel, diploma, diploma cover, invitations, flowers, etc. - f) Special Courses From time to time, the school will offer special courses that have a much greater expense than other courses due to the nature of the course (i.e. PE 11/12). - g) Curricular Field trips Some fieldtrips (mostly those which can be pre-planned) will be covered by the Curriculum Fee.

-f) Curricular Fieldtrips - Extra-Curricular Program Fee

-From time to time, the school will offer special courses that have a much greater expense than other courses due to the nature of the course (i.e. - PE 11/12 Geography 12, Choir, etc).

-Curricular Fieldtrips - Some fieldtrips (mostly those which can be preplanned) will be covered by the Curriculum Fee.
 Sometimes a valuable educational opportunity presents itself during the school year that cannot be pre-planned.
 Students will be asked to pay for these trips.